There are no two ways around it: trauma often leads to addiction. The trauma and addiction statistics below are shocking, but tell an important story:

 The connection between trauma and addiction is relatively straightforward.
 Being exposed to abuse, stress, injury or shock at a young age can cause a variety of mental issues – including the development of PTSD.

 As a result, many young people turn to substance abuse to deal with these negative effects.
 PTSD and substance abuse go hand in hand, particularly for young people.
-In many cases, this substance abuse turns into addiction.
+In many cases, this substance abuse turns into an addiction.

 #2: Self-Medication is Key in Making the Connection Between Trauma and Substance Abuse